mattiaa32-lgtm/DelightfulChurros/README.md

 of this: descriptions, evaluations and values were three routes and are now one, selected by `mode`.

+## Pricing

+Per-record prices are one Discogs call each against a 60-a-minute ceiling, so `js/valuesweep.js` runs them as a background sweep: fifteen at a time, paced at half the allowance, resuming wherever it stopped.
+There is no progress bar because there is nothing to wait for — the headline valuation is a single call and arrives at once.

 ## Value history

 Two different things are tracked: